Changissnz/selfinterest/README.md

 truth, this source, that can convince any one to believe that they are operating in independent or exclusively grouped cause.
 This line of thinking leads way to more lines such as the necessity of exclusionary policies.
-But back to the statement of the belief in sentient action being reaction when source is not known, this is one orthodoxy that places the existence of knowing as the central body that demands relation to.
+But back to the statement of the belief in sentient action being reaction when source is not known, this is one orthodoxy that places the existence of knowing as the central body that is demanded relation to.
 This orthodoxy also reinforces the idea that human beings are rational agents by their operation of self-interest, and a flawed assumption about this idea is that human beings would therefore reliably make the best decisions, an effect that betrays the actual weaknesses from handling the many complex and competitive systems in existence, these systems categorized by labels such as anti-competitive,